muchimi/JoystickGremlinEx/docs/usage.md

 - wiggle mode can be used to randomize the execution of the container
 - each step can contain more than one action.

+### Run once mode

+In this mode, the sequence is executed once when the input is triggered as determined by the "exec on release" or "exec on press" options.
+The sequence will run in the order of the steps.
+The sequence cannot be stopped in this mode.
+If a retrigger occurs while the sequence is still running, the trigger is ignored.

+### Toggle (loop) mode

+In this mode, the sequence runs as a loop.
+The first trigger, as determined by the "exec on release" or "exec on press" options, enables the loop.
+The second trigger stops the loop.
+If the "resume at last step" option is enabled, the sequence will start the next loop where it was last stopped.
+By default the loop starts at the first step.

 ### Wiggle mode

 When Wiggle mode is enabled, this container can randomize the execution of actions it contains.